דלג לתוכן הראשי

 This process occurs in every cell in the body and affects its activity and function.

-The expression of many genes changes with age, and therefore can be used as a biological marker for the age of the chromosomes, and accordingly for a person's biological age.
+The expression of many genes changes with age, so they can be used as a biological measure of chromosome age, and accordingly, of a person's biological age.

 Advantages of Gene Expression Test: